Miners and banks drag Australia shares lower; NZ down

 (Updates to close)

-June 21 Australian shares fell on Wednesday, as miners came under pressure from falling iron ore prices while negative sentiment in the market spurred selling in banks.
+June 21 (Reuters) - Australian shares fell on Wednesday, as miners came under pressure from falling iron ore prices while negative sentiment in the market spurred selling in banks.

 The S&P/ASX 200 index closed 1.6 percent, or 91.55 points, lower to end the session at 5,665.70.